albertyumol/albertyumol.github.io/_posts/2019-09-25-Predicting-Rallies.md

 I used Google's Big Query to get the event logs of all news in the Philippines since year 2000 (here is the script I used):

 <script src="https://gist.github.com/albertyumol/3715a1cb2c5efb96269b05ac4dce0d02.js"></script>

+The steps that I will follow is this:
+1. Ground Set Extraction
+2. Burstiness Modelling
+3. Hidden Markov Modelling
+4. Naive Bayes Decision

+For the ground set I used GDLET.
+Each record has 61 fields, pertaining to a specific event in CAMEO format (What is CAMEO?).

+Conflict and Mediation Event Observations (CAMEO) is a framework for coding event data (typically used for events that merit news coverage, and generally applied to the study of political news and violence).[1][2]
+It is a more recent alternative to the WEIS coding system developed by Charles A. McClelland and the Conflict and Peace Data Bank (COPDAB) coding system developed by Edward Azar.

+I only got these fields:

+SQLDATE, MonthYear, EventRootCode, GoldsteinScale, NumMentions, AvgTone, ActionGeo_CountryCode, ActionGeo_Lat, ActionGeo_Long

+which I used to plot the Philippine Map gif above.

+The

 I will be posting my code in Github soon (standby).